Conquest of Wales by Edward I: Colonisation and castle building

 From 1277, and particularly after 1283, Edward embarked on a policy of English colonisation and settlement of Wales, creating new towns like Flint, Aberystwyth and Rhuddlan.
 Outside of the towns, Welsh peasants were evicted from key areas and their land resettled by English peasants: for example, in the Lordship of Denbigh 10,000 acres were occupied by English settlers by 1334.

 Edward's main concern following his victory was to ensure the military security of his new territories and the stone castle was to be the primary means for achieving this.
-Under the supervision of James of Saint George, Edward's master-builder, a series of imposing castles was built, using a distinctive design and the most advanced defensive features of the day, to form a "ring of stone" around north Wales.
+Under the supervision of James of Saint George, Edward's master-builder, a series of imposing castles were built, using a distinctive design and the most advanced defensive features of the day, to form a "ring of stone" around north Wales.
 Among the major buildings were the castles of Beaumaris, Caernarfon, Conwy and Harlech.

 For generations, sheriffs in Wales in charge of "administering royal law" were mostly English.
 Some Welsh laws were kept, but the remaining Welsh legal code could be superseded by an English noble official or the use of English law.

 Further rebellions

 Rebellions continued to occur in Wales sporadically.
 These included revolts in 1287–88, and more seriously, in 1294 under Madog ap Llywelyn, a distant relative of Llywelyn ap Gruffudd and in 1316–1318 by Llywelyn Bren, Lord of Senghenydd.
 In the 1370s, Owain Lawgoch the last representative in the male line of the ruling house of Gwynedd planned two invasions of Wales with French support.
-In 1400, a Welsh nobleman, Owain Glyndŵr (or Owen Glendower- the name imposed by the English to wipe out Welsh identity), led the most serious revolt against English rule.
+In 1400, a Welsh nobleman, Owain Glyndŵr, led the most serious revolt against English rule.
 None of these rebellions succeeded and by the Laws in Wales Acts 1535–1542 Wales was effectively incorporated into the Kingdom of England.